CodingEZ/Automated-Garden/README.md

 install.
 However, as long as one could install OpenCV, this project can be run on other operating systems.

-1. Python 3.x
+1. Python 3.x, preferably 64-bit
-2. OpenCV 3.4
+2. OpenCV 3.0 or higher (possibly will be replaced by tensorflow, TBD)
 3. numpy (latest available version preferred)
-4. PyQt5 (for the interface)
+4. PyQt5 (for the Raspberry Pi interface)
-5. matplotlib (for displaying results, mostly for testing)
+5. matplotlib (for displaying results, mostly for testing purposes)
 6. serial (if you want to communicate with an Arduino ,working on extension)
+7. tensorflow (naturally runs on a 64-bit operating system)

 # How to use this repo